pingaowang/tf-scale-project/README.md

 # tf-scale-project
-This project is aimed to build a Tensorflow codebases with good engineering practice
+This project is aimed to build a Tensorflow codebases with good engineering practice.